briansmith/ring/API-CONVENTIONS.md

 them.
 These are left largely unmodified from upstream and are retained only for compatibility with existing OpenSSL consumers.

+Experimental public APIs are found in `include/openssl/experimental`.
+Use of these will likely be incompatible with changes in the near future as they are finalized.

 ## Forward declarations